 How do I choose a name for my Transaction Coordinator business?

-To start with, grab a sheet of paper and begin to write down all the words that come to mind that relate to what you do, whom you are working with (but don’t use the word Realtor, that’s restricted) and maybe your location or things you like.
-This step is just a brain dump if you will of words.
-Don’t hold back, don’t judge anything that pops into your head, just start writing.
+To start with, grab a sheet of paper and begin to write down all the words that come to mind that relate to what you do, whom you are working with (but don’t use the word, Realtor, that’s restricted), and maybe your location or things you like.
+This step is just a brain dump, if you will, of words.
+Don’t hold back, and don’t judge anything that pops into your head; just start writing.

-Keep adding to this list for a few days and then when you feel it’s a pretty full list, sit down and start crossing off those that you no longer think is helpful.
-For instance, if you put home down, then later you added house, and you feel home is a better word for you then remove the other.
+Keep adding to this list for a few days and then when you feel it’s a pretty full list, sit down and start crossing off those you no longer think are helpful.
+For instance, if you put home down, then later add house, and you feel home is a better word for you, then remove the other.

 You may also want to keep a Thesaurus handy to help you find other similar words.

-After you’ve come up with a few ideas for names you like, sleep on it a few more days.
+After you’ve come up with a few ideas for names you like, sleep on it for a few more days.
 Trying them out for size – saying them aloud.
-Asking a few people to give you feedback on what they think of when they hear the name.
+Ask a few people to give you feedback on what they think when they hear the name.

 One thing to consider in the name you come up with is it easy to spell and memorable (don’t make it too hard for those of us who are grammatically challenged).

-Once you’ve found the name that truly feels right to you, register it with the state (or have someone assist you with that if you’ve never done it) and purchase the URL.
-You may also consider purchasing variations of that URL such as .net and a plural version as well, depending on the name you’ve chosen; however you’ll only use the one for all of your email and website marketing.
+Once you’ve found the name that truly feels right to you, register it with the state (or have someone assist you if you’ve never done it) and purchase the URL.
+You may also consider purchasing variations of that URL, such as .net and a plural version as well, depending on the name you’ve chosen; however, you’ll only use the one for all of your email and website marketing.

-Good luck to you all in your biz naming endeavor.
+Good luck to you all in your Transaction Coordinator Business naming endeavor.